 (f) The City Manager or Architectural Review Board, as applicable, may grant or deny the extension request.
 The decision must be in writing and must be made within sixty (60) days of receipt of the request for extension.
-If the decision is to grant the extension, the extension can be no more than a single one-year extension. (g) Upon making the decision, the City must provide notice of the extension decision as provided in TDC 32.220 for Type II decisions made by the City Manager and TDC 32.230 for Type III decisions made by the Architectural Review Board.
+If the decision is to grant the extension, the extension can be no more than a single one-year extension.

+(g) Upon making the decision, the City must provide notice of the extension decision as provided in TDC 32.220 for Type II decisions made by the City Manager and TDC 32.230 for Type III decisions made by the Architectural Review Board.

-Section 33.030 - Arterial Access Decision.
+Section 33.030 - Permit for New Driveway Approach and Closure Decisions.

 (1) Purpose.
-To provide a process for the review of requests for access onto arterials as defined in TDC 75.030.
+To provide a process for the review of requests for driveway approaches and closures, as provided in TDC 75.020 and TDC 75.030.

 (2) Applicability.
-All requests for access onto arterials are reviewed as provided in this section.
+All requests for driveway approaches and closures are as provided in this section and TDC 75.020 and TDC 75.030.

 (3) Procedure Type.
-Arterial Access applications are subject to Type II Review in accordance with TDC Chapter 32.
+Driveway approaches and closure applications are subject to Type II Review in accordance with TDC Chapter 32.

 (4) Specific Submittal Requirements.
-In addition to the general submittal requirements in TDC 32.140 (Application Submittal), the application must be accompanied by a detailed description of factors related to the approval criteria, including, but not limited to a Transportation Impact Analysis.
+In addition to the general submittal requirements in TDC 32.140 (Application Submittal), the application must be accompanied by a detailed description of factors related to the approval criteria, including, but not limited to a Transportation Impact Analysis, as well as the submittal requirements in TDC 75.020 and TDC 75.030.